|14-3-3 (ELISA), Total TAU (ELISA) and RT-QuIC Panel|

 |CPT Code||86317, 84182, 0035U|

 |Ordering Recommendation||May aid in diagnosis of prion disease.

-Assumes that the patient has a history of acute dementia, but did not have several conditionsi that might compromise the test results.
+Assumes that the patient has a history of a rapid neurodegenerative condition and does not have several conditionsi that might compromise the test results.

 |Methodology||Quantitative Enzyme-Linked Immunosorbent Assay (ELISA).